 Organization

-• Hearing officers are designated by the Office of Student Conduct & Community Standards to resolve disciplinary matters through informal or formal disciplinary resolution.
+- Hearing officers are designated by the Office of Student Conduct & Community Standards (OSCCS) to resolve disciplinary matters through informal or formal disciplinary resolution.

-• The Appellate Board considers appeals of students/groups found responsible and sanctioned through a panel hearing of the Conduct Board, and/or complainants in harassment-related cases.
+- The Appellate Board considers appeals of students/organizations found responsible and sanctioned through a panel hearing of the Conduct Board, and/or complainants in harassment-related cases.
 The Vice President/Vice Provost for Student Affairs appoints the chair and other members of the Appellate Board, consisting of faculty, staff, and students.

-• Community Standard Advisors are available to assist students/groups through the conduct process.
-Advisors include students and staff who have been trained and are familiar with the conduct system.
-Students may request a Community Standard Advisor by sending an email to conduct@duke.edu.
+- Community Board Members (CBM) are also available to assist and advice students/student organizations through the conduct process.
+CMB members, include students, staff, and faculty members who have been trained and are familiar with the conduct system.
+Students may request advisement by sending an email to conduct@duke.edu.

 Scope

-• The university may respond to any complaint of behavior that occurred within a student’s career, from application to graduation and will endeavor to resolve all pending conduct matters prior to graduation.
+- The university may respond to any complaint of behavior that occurred within a student’s career, from application to graduation and will endeavor to resolve all pending conduct matters prior to graduation.
 In certain circumstances, the Office of Student Conduct and Community Standards may not be able to resolve all pending conduct matters prior to a student's graduation date.
+In addition to this, any pending investigation or conduct process may continue regardless of a student’s completion status.

-• Any student is subject to disciplinary action.
+- Any student is subject to disciplinary action if they have allegedly violated a university policy.
 This includes students who have matriculated to, are currently enrolled in, are on leave from, or have been readmitted (following a dismissal) to programs of the university.

-• Student group leaders most directly responsible may be held accountable for acting as an accomplice through action or negligence to the commission of prohibited acts at a group- identified event.
+- Student organization leaders most directly responsible may be held accountable for acting as an accomplice through action or negligence to the commission of prohibited acts at a group- identified event.

 Outside the Scope